unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
 A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your tek skill save DC.
 If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

-**_At Higher Levels._** When you cast this tek skill using a tek skill slot of 6th level or higher, the tek skill lasts until ditek skilled, without requiring your concentration.
+**_At Higher Levels._** When you cast this tek skill using a tek skill slot of 6th level or higher, the tek skill lasts until despelled, without requiring your concentration.

 ##### Mass Cure Wounds